LAST UPDATED ON April 8, 2021 ‐ 8 Comments

 - A good fit for very small businesses, freelancers, and solopreneurs.

 - Lacks some of the customer support and tutorial features other CRMs have.

 A clear winner in the naming department, this CRM was built in response to some of the hype surrounding its competitors.
 A good option for small businesses looking for a few key features without a lot of fuss.

 - Reporting features are nothing special.

-The human element is one of the pillars of campaign management.
+The human element is one of the pillars of campaign execution and campaign management.
 With the future of work going remote, keeping your team organized and in-sync – no matter where they are – is more important than ever.
 Project management tools are the perfect way to coordinate your people and processes.

 Hive is an online project management hub that’s well organized so you can be too.

 Price: Free trial.
 Starts at $12 per user/month.

 - Offers an array of organizational tools, including Gantt charts and Kanban boards.

 - Plenty of integrations.